llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 Otherwise, `L` comprises one implicit location description `IL`. `IL` specifies implicit location storage `ILS` and offset 0. `ILS` has value `V` and size `bitsizeof(T)`.

-> TODO: Can `V` be a label? `blockaddr(func, label)` seems to be a way to get
-> the address of a label in a function.
-Or can there be a `DIOpLabel(T:type
-> F:function L:label)` operation?
-Using `DILabel` does not seem the best choice
-> as it is intended for source program labels that have names.
-How is a LLVM
-> function label associated with a `DILabel`?

 #### `DIOpConvert`